SAVE $40 off $800+

 The impact of formalisation policies on women in developing countries is relatively under-researched.
 This book provides new evidence that will be applicable across a wide range of developing country contexts and will be of interest to policymakers, feminist economists and students of economics, labour, gender and development studies, public policy, politics and sociology.

-Unlike Amazon and other retailers who may also offer Informal Women Workers in the Global South (Policies and Practices for the Formalisation of Women's Employment in Developing Economies) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Informal Women Workers in the Global South (Policies and Practices for the Formalisation of Women's Employment in Developing Economies), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details